Shoeboxed/api/README.md

 We provide notifications for documents as they go through Shoeboxed processing.
-Fill in a desired notification URL for your [API client](https://app.shoeboxed.com/member/v2/user-settings#api), and any documents that belong to Shoeboxed users who have granted access to your application will be sent notifications of its status changes as it moves through the processing pipeline.
+Fill in a desired notification URL for your [API client](https://app.shoeboxed.com/member/v2/user-settings#api), and any documents that belong to Shoeboxed users who have granted access to your application will trigger notifications of its status changes as it moves through the processing pipeline.

 The notifications look like this: